MoeRichert-USDA/scinet-geospatial-site/sn_collections/_events/2022-8-29-Geospatial-Workshop-1.md

 * develop collaborative research projects.

 The goals of the 2022 workshop are to:
-* provide hands-on learning on how to modify geospatial research workflows to take advantage of HPC systems,
+* provide hands-on learning on how to modify geospatial research workflows to take advantage of SCINet HPC systems,
 * foster research efforts that had previously been un-attainable due to technical limitations or inexperience, and
 * inspire new working group objectives.